GuilhermeOLemos/FLAMED/README.md

 - **Quick access to information**: All medical data in one place, accessible at any time.
 - **Reduction of medical errors**: Complete and accurate information aids decision-making.
 - **Time and resource savings**: Facilitates document management and improves efficiency in care.
-- **Ease of understanding medical tests**: Clear and organized presentation of test results.
+- **Ease of understanding medical medical tests**: Clear and organized presentation of medical test results.

 ## Differentiators